UWA-IoT-training/MLBE-IoT/README.md

 Self practice to make their ESP32 microcontroller work and to explore using it (change settings).
 Let us know in Teams how you are doing.

 ### Day 3
-1. Demo of their device and something unique they did.
+1. Reflection: participants to demo their device and describe something novel they did.

-2. Exploring comms options (Aiden, Patrick, Thomas)

-Activity: get various comms options working and troubleshooting

-3. Discuss data and storage options (Patrick, Thomas, Nick)
+2. Discuss data and storage options (Patrick, Thomas, Nick) - demo how to store and retrieve and view data from the camera using SD.

-Activity: Collecting and viewing data collected
+Activity - participants to do this with a photo and then (maybe) a time-lapse

+2. Exploring comms options - overview wifi, bluetooth, rfid (others?) - pros and cons (Aiden, Patrick, Thomas), demo it working.

 ### Day 4
 Activity: Everyone to demo their device and describe